MertYksl03/Linux---Tablet-As-a-Second-Screen/README.md

 - Connect your tablet with your computer via an USB cable
 - Turn on the USB debugging in your tablet
   - First enable the developer options by tapping Build Number 7 times in settings(usually located at about page)
-  - Then enable the USB debuggin option
+  - Then enable the USB debugging option
 - Run the commmand on PC `adb reverse tcp:5900 tcp:5900`
 - Enable the second display with the new commands that you learned by this tutorial
 - Connect the VNC server with `127.0.0.1` address.